icicle-lang/icicle/doc/user/ambling.md

 Mean queries
 ------------

-We can test the mean_salary feature by copying its definition text into the repl, with no line breaks.
+We can test the `mean_salary` feature by copying its definition text into the repl, with no line breaks.

 ```
-λ feature salary ~> mean value
+λ from salary ~> mean value
 C evaluation
 ------------